YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 $ZCSTATUS
 -----------------

-$ZC[STATUS] holds the value of the status code for the last compilation performed by a ZCOMPILE, ZLINK or auto-ZLINK.
-One (1) indicates a clean compilation, a positive number greater than one is an error code whose text you can ascertain using $ZMESSAGE(), and a negative number is a negated error code that indicates YottaDB was not able to produce an object file.
+$ZC[STATUS] holds the value of the status code for the last compilation performed by a :ref:`zcompile-command`, :ref:`zlink` or :ref:`auto-zlink`.
+One (1) indicates a clean compilation, a positive number greater than one is an error code whose text you can ascertain using :ref:`zmessage-function`, and a negative number is a negated error code that indicates YottaDB was not able to produce an object file.
 The error details appear in the compilation output, so $ZCSTATUS typically contains the code for `ERRORSUMMARY <../MessageRecovery/errors.html#errorsummary>`_.

 YottaDB does not permit the SET command to modify $ZSTATUS.